|

 Ward references Gray’s Manual, 1848, as describing such ice

-As similar statement appears in the Eighth Edition of Gray’s Manual of
+statement appears in the Eighth Edition of Gray’s Manual of Botany,

 Ward also refers to the book Sharp Eyes by Wm.
 Hamilton Gibson,